 The publication noted the deal achieved oversubscription across all three tranches, despite being issued in turbulent market conditions (the U.S. Treasury rate hit its highest point in the year during the marketing process because of volatility related to the imminent rate hike.)
 “Yet despite this, the deal attracted orders from 27 unique investors, including many which were new to the commercial aviation sector.”

-In addition to Chung, the Hughes Hubbard team included Andrew Fowler, Alex Anderson, Brian Liu, Chris Fickes, Jason Kaplan, AJ Macdonald, Emily Nordin and Hughes Hubbard alums Robyn Morris and Arinze Ike.
+In addition to Chung, the Hughes Hubbard team included Andrew Fowler, Chris Fickes, Jason Kaplan, AJ Macdonald, Emily Nordin and Hughes Hubbard alums Robyn Morris and Arinze Ike.
 Sarah Downie and Melissa Duffy provided Employee Retirement Income Security Act and Office of Foreign Assets Control assistance, respectively.